-- Thinly slice green onions and set aside.
+- Thinly slice the green onions and set aside.
 Cut chicken into 1-inch pieces.
-Combine chicken, salt, cornstarch, and water in a medium bowl; then, set mixture aside.
+Combine the chicken, salt, cornstarch, and water in a medium bowl.
+Set mixture aside.

-- Peel and finely grate ginger using a hand-held rasp-style grater or box grater; transfer ginger to a small mixing bowl.
-Grate or mince garlic.
-Add it to the ginger with the gochujang, mirin, honey, sesame oil, and vinegar, and stir until well-combined.
+- Peel and finely grate the ginger using a hand-held rasp-style grater or box grater.
+Transfer ginger to a small mixing bowl.
+Grate or mince the garlic.
+Add it to the ginger with the gochujang, mirin, honey, sesame oil, and vinegar, and stir until well combined.
 Set sauce aside.

 - Heat a large, heavy-bottomed frying pan over medium-high heat.
-Once hot, add oil, swirling to coat bottom.
-Add chicken and spread pieces into a single layer.
+Once hot, add the oil, swirling to coat bottom of pan.
+Add the chicken and spread pieces into a single layer.
 Cook until well-browned on underside, 2-3 minutes.
 Turn pieces over and cook until browned on second side, 2-3 minutes.
 Transfer chicken to a bowl.

 - Transfer chicken to a serving plate.
-Sprinkle with sesame seeds and reserved green onions, and serve immediately.
+Sprinkle with the sesame seeds and green onions, and serve immediately.

 Unlock full nutritional details with subscription